How Climate Change Is Fanning Australia’s Flames

 Invest in quality science journalism by making a donation to Science Friday.

 Umair Irfan is a staff writer for Vox, based in Washington, DC.

-Crystal Kolden is an associate professor of Forest Rangeland and Fire Sciences at the University of Idaho in Moscow, Idaho.
+Crystal Kolden is an assistant professor of Fire Science at University of California-Merced in Merced, California.

 Sarah Perkins-Kirkpatrick is a senior research scientist at the Climate Change Research Centre of the University of New South Wales in Sydney, Australia.

 IRA FLATOW: This is Science Friday.
 I’m Ira Flatow.
 Australia is burning.
 What is being described as a mega fire, the joining of two large wildfires to create one super blaze, is now engulfing an area three times larger than any California fire.
 You’ve likely seen the photos, right?
 These scorched koalas, the smoke hazed beaches, refugees in boats being rescued from burning coastal towns.